airbnb/swift/README.md

     let composition = AtmosphereComposition(nitrogen: 0.78, oxygen: 0.22)

     /// Generate the `atmosphere` first, **then** the `oceans`.
 Otherwise, the water will just boil off immediately.
-    ///  - Comments not preceeding declarations can use doc comments, and will not be autocorrected into regular comments.
+    ///  - Comments not preceding declarations can use doc comments, and will not be autocorrected into regular comments.
     ///    This can be useful because Xcode applies markdown styling to doc comments but not regular comments. generateAtmosphere(using: composition)
     generateOceans()